Hubspot User Group Meeting December 2017 - London HUG

 I think for today I want to talk a little bit about some things that are happening in the industry, things that are happening more generally, how that relates internally to HubSpot, from a product set and to try connecting some of those dots together as to how we're thinking.
 I'm not going to dive into micro detail.
 I won't be digging into product feature functionality topics.
 It's not something I want to try and cover today but just give you a high sense of where we're going and why we're going there.
 Some things that are interesting and how we're thinking at the moment.

 Before I dive into my presentation, Clwyd touched on this: I've flown in from Dublin our headquarters for EMEA, for Europe Middle East Africa area.
 We've grown and expanded that team.
 We initially started the business over there in 2013.
 We had an initial goal of about 75 people to build that office.
 The first one outside the US was set up in Dublin.
+We didn't know how long to set up HubSpot marketing hub would take.
 We thought that would be an interesting way to set up a Sales marketing hub from Dublin, no pun intended.
 The goal then expands to 150-300, we're now at 420.
 We'll probably go somewhere seriously north of that and we've been growing expanding ever since.

 We've got lots of things happening out of Dublin.
 We've a very big robust product engineering piece, so we were very proud.
 We're building core products out of Dublin and going to touch on one of those during the presentation.
 Servicing Europe primarily, Middle East Africa is our emerging markets, but it's important to think our company does appreciate that to service Europe, need to be inside Europe and understand some of the nuances and hence.
 My role and some of the focus is to make sure that we listen to you.